freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 as expected, don't worry: you can still manually restore from the Backup Device you created.
 (Isn't it great to have backups?)

-1. Restore data from the Backup Device
+1. Restore Data from the Backup Device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the same airgapped machine, boot up the Tails USB stick you want to restore,